• Share this on:

 Some food processing companies in developing countries employ a larger share of migrant workers than other industries.
 Migrant workers often work long hours in difficult conditions.
 Companies can establish fair labour practices for this workforce that reflect the local living wage, working hours and safety protocols.

-Olive oil production also generates a significant amount of waste, including olive pomace and wastewater that harm the immediate community.
+Olive oil production generates a significant amount of waste, including olive pomace and wastewater that harm the immediate community.
 However, these by-products can be turned into valuable resources for the community.
 Olive pomace can be used to produce biofuel, and wastewater can be treated and reused for irrigation.

-1. Organisational governance
+1. Organisational governance;

-2. Human rights
+2. Human rights;

-3. Labour practices
+3. Labour practices;

-4. The environment
+4. The environment;

-5. Fair operating practices
+5. Fair operating practices;

-6. Consumer issues
+6. Consumer issues;

-7. Community involvement and development
+7. Community involvement and development.

 One way of being socially responsible is to take care of the local community.
 Palestine-based cooperative Canaan Fair Trade does this in its own community, by working with more than 1,000 artisan family farms in 43 villages.
 To promote social justice, Canaan uses fair trade principles such as full direct payment, fair prices for farmers and purchase guarantees.
 The company exports processed products like almond pesto, carob syrup and wild caper tomato tapenade.

-Keep in mind that there is a difference between the terms 'fair trade' and fairtrade.
+Keep in mind that there is a difference between the terms 'fair trade' and Fairtrade.
 'Fair trade' describes efforts to lower global poverty.
 This is done with direct, equitable and sustainable trade between producers in the Global South and consumers in the Global North.
-The single word 'fairtrade' denotes food and goods produced under the standards set by the Fairtrade International system.
+The single word 'Fairtrade' denotes food and goods produced under the standards set by the Fairtrade International system.

 Figure 1: What are fair trade, fairtrade and free trade?

-Source: Autentika Global
+Source: Autentika Global, 2024

 Sourcing products with direct trade can help consumers support local growers.
 Mavuno Harvest is a small company in Tanzania that sells organic dried fruit from rural sub-Saharan Africa.
 The company chose to help farming communities in Sub-Saharan Africa by opting for direct trade.
 Its direct trade practices are certified by QCS.
 The company avoids middlemen by working directly with farmers.
 Keep in mind that there are still no widespread formal certifications exclusively to guarantee that raw materials have been bought through direct trade.

-One way to focus on social sustainability is to make it part of a company’s mission statement.
-Then make sure it is respected, which will help build good and long-term relations with local partners.
 Companies cannot expect to become successful in a failing community.
 The UN Global Compact offers useful information that helps companies embrace the UN’s Sustainable Development Goals (SDGs).

 Tips:

-• Monitor consumer expectations and highlight strengths of your own that may resonate with consumer values.
+• Monitor consumer expectations and highlight strengths of your own that may resonate with consumer values

 • Survey and identify the biggest problems in your local community.
 Is it access to fresh water?
 Disease?
 Gender inequality?
-Try to form local partnerships to tackle problems.
+Try to form local partnerships to tackle problems

 • Promote direct trade and fair pricing in day-to-day activities.
 A good rule of thumb could be to get to know and then negotiate directly with growers when possible.
-This helps build stronger ties.
+This helps build stronger ties

 • Download and share a set of free resources developed by Partner Africa to facilitate the adoption of responsible business practices.